ipums/hlink/doc/developer.md

 ## Deploying a new version to pypi

 1) Make sure that the package is installed with dev dependencies: `pip install -e .[dev]`
-1) Run: `python setup.py sdist`.
+1) Run: `python -m build`.
 This creates a hlink-x.x.x.tar.gz file in the dist directory.
 2) Run: `twine upload dist/hlink-x.x.x.tar.gz` where x.x.x is the version number of the software.